What type of art was created during the Minimalist art movement?

 Drawings 1956-76 by Donald Judd

 Say as much as you can with as little as you need to say it.
 This is basically the philosophy of Minimalism.
 This is a stark contrast to the Maximalist art movement whose motto is “more is more.”
-You could say that the Minimalist motto is “less is more.”
-However, a Minimalist aims not just to keep it simple but also to pack the simple with enough meaning and purpose that more is just not needed.
+Arguably, the Minimalist motto is “less is more.”
+However, a Minimalist aims not just to keep it simple but also to pack the simple with enough meaning and purpose so that more is just not needed.

 The next time you see a minimalist painting of just a plain square, just look at the painting’s title.
 Or perhaps figure out the artist’s intention.
 If the square is enough to say or express what the artist wants to say, then no other ornamentation is needed.
 This, in a nutshell, is the essence of the Minimalist art movement.